 In many ways, our love of backpacking is why we are nomads.
 Certainly, it is an extension of our passion for exploration.
 While YOLOM (our truck camper) takes us to many beautiful places, some of the most beautiful can only be accessed on foot.
 Backpacking isn’t just about the destination though.
 It is about returning to a time when the natural world encompassed humanity.
-There is something harmonious about emerging yourself entirely in nature.
+There is something harmonious about immersing yourself entirely in nature.
 In order to do this without blowing out a hip or stressing your back/neck, it is helpful to have the best backpacking gear and you have come to the right place.

 Price vs. Weight

-Backpacking can be a surprisingly expensive past time so we are going to fill you in on what is a priority when getting started and what can be upgraded as you go.
+Backpacking can be a surprisingly expensive past time so we are going to fill you in on what is a priority when getting started and what can be upgraded as you fall in love with the wilderness experience.
 Also, keep in mind that rental gear is available at many sporting goods stores.
 Jennifer and I have always been fairly active hikers but we didn’t start backpacking until 2008.
 Since then we have backpacked all over the United States, Canada, New Zealand, and China.
 We have thousands of miles underfoot and have played the upgrade game.
 We started off with heavy gear and have discovered the joy of backpacking with lighter gear.
 The best backpacking gear shaves ounces which leads to pounds and, yes, every ounce matters when you are carrying that gear anywhere from 5 to 20 miles a day.

-- B-Rating: Prioritize weight-savings and design on a quality product if you can.
+- B-Rating: Prioritize weight savings and design on a quality product if you can.

 - C-Rating: Spend some money on a quality product if you can but if not you can save money now and plan on upgrading later.